Xevion/undefined.behavio.rs/src/content/blog/race-conditions-in-signal-handlers.md

 It's quite a long file (line numbers added for reference), but it contains a lot of useful information about a given process.

-We're interested in `SigCgt` (line 41), which is a bitmask of signals that are caught by the process.
+We're interested in `SigCgt`, which is a bitmask of signals that are caught by the process.
 The specific bit depends on the platform, but in Python, this can be found in the signal module:

 ```python
 >>> from signal import SIGUSR1